Client: eBay • Role: UX Designer • Duration: 7 months

 Design Process

-From our initial discovery phase of conducting 16+ focus groups and recording 280+ user stories, there was some feedback that focused on artificial intelligence (AI), machine learning, and automation.
+From our initial discovery phase of conducting 16+ focus groups and recording 280+ user stories, some feedback focused on artificial intelligence (AI), machine learning, and automation.
 Some people feared that this tool would nullify the need for creative roles at eBay.
 After hearing our users' concerns, I was able to reflect on the moral dilemma of automating the creative process and the possible consequences it could have.
 From my perspective, having a tool that executes tasks with great efficiency gives people more time to focus on areas of their work that could use more attention.
 We wanted to make conscious design changes to emphasize the autonomy creative users had while assisting their creativity through automation.
 I learned quite a few things from our interviews and was able to gain a better understanding of our users' needs, frustrations, and more.

 With our user interviews, I was able to create personas that defined our targeted users and user flows that mapped our users’ existing processes.
 The process of mapping these flows allowed me to visually identify the pain points and understand where this new tool can come into play.